Jéssica Delboni: Invicta FC Atomweight champion

 Delboni rematched Alesha Zappitella for the Invicta FC Atomweight Championship on January 12, 2022 at Invicta FC 45.
 She won the bout and the title via unanimous decision, two scorecards of 50–45 and one scorecard of 49–46.

 Delboni made her first Invicta Atomweight title defense against Jillian DeCoursey at Invicta FC 49: Delboni vs. DeCoursey on September 28, 2022.
 She lost the fight by a first-round submission.

-Post-championship reign
+Post-title reign

-Delboni is scheduled to face Danielle Taylor on May 3, 2023, at Invicta FC 53: DeCoursey vs. Dos Santos.
+Delboni was booked to face Danielle Taylor on May 3, 2023, at Invicta FC 53: DeCoursey vs. Dos Santos.

+Delboni faced Danielle Taylor at Invicta FC 53 on May 3, 2023, in her return to strawweight.
+She won the fight by unanimous decision.